sinistersnare/sinistersnare.github.io/content/post/02-rust-2019-wishlist.md

 # The Compiler #

 I think that 2019 could be a year that we grab a ladder for some of the higher-hanging fruit of Rust.
 The compiler team has been heroic in their work since pre 1.0.
-Things like incremental builds, caching (through the likes of sscache), and using `cargo check` when you just need to see if it builds have helped the community work faster.
+Things like incremental builds, caching (through the likes of sscache), and using `cargo check` when you just need to see if it builds, have helped the community work faster.
 However, a longstanding bottleneck in compilation is the code we give to LLVM.
 As I understand it, we have been waiting on MIR to start work on this.
 I would love to see Rust improve its LLVM-IR codegen.
 Perhaps if we give LLVM less work to do, we can gain back a large chunk of time wasted.

 On a personal note, my 2019 programming resolution is to start more serious work on compilers.
 I would love to help the compilers team on this effort!
 I hope 2019 can significantly improve the compilation story for Rust.